Kids will be kids and you've probably heard 'but mum, I'm not tired' or 'I want to sleep in your bed' a hundred times, but no more!

-Keeping kids active is essential for their sleep patterns - if they don't get out and about enough in the day, when it comes to night time they just won't be tired enough.
-It is recommended that kids get at least 15 minutes exercise a day.
+Keeping kids active is essential for their sleep patterns - if they don't get out and about enough in the day, when it comes to night time they just won't be tired enough, plus it's recommended that kids get at least 15 minutes exercise a day.

 Tip: Get moving as a whole family!
-At the weekends head out for walks or play football in your local park - it's great bonding time and you'll all be getting your daily exercise, too.
+It's easy to find things to do with the kids, especially at the weekends.
+Try heading out for walks or play football in your local park - it's great bonding time and you'll all be getting your daily exercise, too.

 How to calm everything down after dinner